Stress is a silent killer. There’s plenty of research on the subject that shows that too much stress can have

 Most employers aren’t doing enough to support their talented employees from a financial standpoint.
 So whenever you hear about those awesome places to work, or those cool offices, it almost seems like a pipe dream.

-Try using an employee engagement platform to find out what your employees want and how your company can make its offices better.
+Try using an employee engagement software to find out what your employees want and how your company can make its offices better.

 7. Sleep Deprivation